OldManUmby/Sundered-Shadows/README.md

 ***A Minimal OSR Adventure Ruleset.
 Fast action.
 More story.
 Less rules.***

 Sundered Shadows (SSRPG) is a rules-lite d20-based old-school renaissance (OSR) roleplaying game designed for cinematic storytelling, high danger, and quick action flow, yet allows for a sundry of character features, gear, and optional rules.
-Sundered Shadows is compatible with other OSR-styled fantasy games.
+With some minor adjustment, Sundered Shadows is compatible with other OSR-styled fantasy games and materials.

 ***Will there be an SRD?*** Yes. *Sundered Shadows RPG* contains guidelines for publishing content under a `yet-to-be-determined` game license.